dplong1993/GoodSkyrimReads/README.md

 * A user can choose to add a book to their bookshelves.
 * The user can then navigate to their bookshelves to look at all the books they have saved.
-* The user can delete books from their bookshleves if they no longer want to have them saved.
+* The user can delete books from their bookshelves if they no longer want to have them saved.

 ### Book Browse Page (10/4/20, 1 day)